The Napa Wine Project

 The estate is 42 acres of which 39 are planted to vineyards.
 The vines are all farmed organically (CCOF certified) and biodynamically.
 Biodynamic farming typically involves a number of farming practices including three primary ones; you build the soil naturally using special natural compost, philosophically farm, prune and harvest based on phases of the moon and planets, control pests and diseases without chemicals (cover crops) and use plants that attract beneficial insects.
 If you would like to find out more about this type of farming – ask one of the employees – they are more than happy to share additional information.

-A unique employee vineyard management program is in place here – we have not seen this at any of the other Napa wineries we have visited.
-When you park you may notice a number of small license plates attached to the end of the grape rows – each with a person’s name listed.
-Then winemaker and General Manager, Kevin Morrisey thought it would be a good idea to have employees learn about what happens in the vineyards and understand some reasons why certain vineyard management decisions are made.
-So, each employee manages 10 vines of their own and helps with thinning, shoot positioning, pruning and harvest.
+For several years, a unique employee vineyard management program was in place.
+The ends of the rows in front of the winery entrance features a number of small license plates attached to the end of the grape rows with each employee’s name listed.
+Then winemaker and General Manager, Kevin Morrisey thought it would be a good idea to have employees learn about what happens in the vineyards and understand the reasons why certain vineyard management decisions are made.
+So, each employee managed 10 vines of their own and helped with thinning, shoot positioning, pruning and harvest.

 Select Wines